MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 };
 ```

-Below is a sample database schema showing how a **passkeys** table can track WebAuthn-specific user IDs while still allowing use of typical internal database user IDs ([click here for an interactive version of the schema](https://dbdiagram.io/d/SimpleWebAuthn-Example-DB-Schema-661a046303593b6b61e34628)):
+Below is a sample database schema showing how a **passkeys** table can track WebAuthn-specific user IDs while still allowing use of typical internal database user IDs through the rest of the site ([click here for an interactive version of the schema](https://dbdiagram.io/d/SimpleWebAuthn-Example-DB-Schema-661a046303593b6b61e34628)):

 <img alt="FIDO2 Metadata download button" src={useBaseUrl('img/docs/packages/server-sample-db-schema.png')} />